1. Booking and Cancellation Policy

 Variation: This Agreement may only be varied by express written agreement of the parties.

-Jurisdiction: The construction, validity and performance of this Agreement shall be governed by the laws of New South Wales and both parties agree to submit to the non-exclusive jurisdiction of the courts of New South Wales.
+Jurisdiction: The construction, validity and performance of this Agreement shall be governed by the laws of New South Wales and both parties agree to submit to the non-exclusive jurisdiction of the courts of New South Wales in the event of dispute.